The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 \subsection{Growth}

-While not itself associated with a generally-defined timescale, it is important to also note that SIGOs can grow through gas and dark matter accretion.
-As can be seen in Figure \ref{fig:ExampleSIGOMach}, SIGOs form embedded in gas streams--typical gas densities surrounding the forming SIGOs can be as high as $\sim 20\%$ that of the SIGO itself.
+While constraining the full spectrum of growth timescales is challenging at present due to limitations of our spatial and time resolution, it is important to also note that SIGOs can grow through gas and dark matter accretion.
+As can be seen in Figure~\ref{fig:ExampleSIGOMach}, SIGOs form embedded in gas streams--typical gas densities surrounding the forming SIGOs can be as high as $\sim 20\%$ that of the SIGO itself.
 In addition, the material around the SIGO may be itself enriched in baryons (though its gas fraction will not necessarily be as high as that of the SIGO).
 This gas, as well as some dark matter, may be accreted from a SIGO's environment, increasing its mass over time and allowing its gas fraction to change.

-Figure \ref{Fig:SIGOGrowth} shows an example of this growth for a single SIGO in Run $2$vH$2$.
+Figure~\ref{Fig:SIGOGrowth} shows an example of this growth for a single SIGO in Run $2$vH$2$.
 This SIGO formed with a mass of about $6\times10^4$ M$_\odot$ and a gas fraction near $60\%$.
 The SIGO was able to accrete gas from its surroundings with a similar baryon fraction to the SIGO itself, growing by a factor of nearly 10 while maintaining a roughly constant gas fraction.
-This has the potential to impact the SIGO's future evolution, as the more massive SIGO at z$=20$ is much more likely to quickly cool and collapse to form stars through the process outlined above in \S \ref{ssec:cooling}.
+This has the potential to impact the SIGO's future evolution, as the more massive SIGO at $z=20$ is much more likely to quickly cool and collapse to form stars through the process outlined above in \S \ref{ssec:cooling}.

 It is important to note, however, that this process of growth does not have to maintain a SIGO's gas fraction.
 Over time, accretion of surrounding material can cause the gas fraction in SIGOs to drop below the $60\%$ threshold set for SIGO identification, even though the SIGOs still exist (and are commonly still enriched in gas).
-In Run $2$vH$2$, about $50\%$ of formed SIGOs at all redshifts were found to eventually drop below a gas fraction of $60\%$ through this process before z$=20$, while generally maintaining a gas fraction above $40\%$ and maintaining or increasing their density.
+In Run $2$vH$2$, about $50\%$ of formed SIGOs at all redshifts were found to eventually drop below a gas fraction of $60\%$ through this process before $z=20$, while generally maintaining a gas fraction above $40\%$ and maintaining or increasing their density.
 In future studies modelling star formation in SIGOs to lower redshifts, it will be important to follow these evolved SIGOs, which have higher masses than newborn SIGOs and may be promising grounds for star formation in SIGOs at lower redshifts.